alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

 This is considered bad programming practice and shouldn't be used.

-It could be used to assign a type to a variable that doesn't have avalue.
+It could be used to assign a type to a variable that doesn't have a value.

 ```
     let number1: number;